ankitkuntal18/virtual-lab/storyboard/README.md

 Part 1: a.
 Visualize the input label “Input the value of Ai” and “Input the value of Bi” on screen and select the values of Ai and Bi by clicking on drop down list of Ai and Bi in first part.<br>
 b.
 After that, canvas will appear on which “Draw Logic Diagram” heading is mentioned.
 It displays:- User has to design a carry look ahead adder on the canvas with the use of the given objects below the canvas.
 The objects which are present in form of buttons below the canvas are:<br>
 1. Ai: First takes one bit input: In Ai, if 1 is selected then wire will appear green and if 0 is selected then wire will appear red.<br>
-2. Bi: first takes one bit input: In Bi, if 1 is selected then wire will appear green and if 0 is selected then wire will appear red<br>.
+2. Bi: first takes one bit input: In Bi, if 1 is selected then wire will appear green and if 0 is selected then wire will appear red.
 3. AND gate<br>
 4. OR gate<br>
 5. X-OR gate<br>